RAF Wildenrath: RAF service

 Wildenrath was also home to an Army Air Corps (AAC) flight operating light helicopters and fixed wing aircraft such as the Westland Scout and De Havilland Beaver.
 The flight had its own hangar facilities on the base and various flight designations throughout its tenancy.
 Known initially as 12 Independent Liaison Flight, it then was renamed to 31 Flight, then 131 Flight Royal Corps of Transport (ex RASC), No. 669 Squadron AAC, and then in its last colours with a return to the 12 Flight title.
-The flight was manned by members of the corps under which the flight was named with the REME providing the technical servicing and maintenance of the aircraft.
+The flight was crewed by members of the corps under which the flight was named with the REME providing the technical servicing and maintenance of the aircraft.

 On 1 May 1988, two airmen from the RAF Regiment squadron based at RAF Wildenrath were attacked by IRA armed assailants whilst sitting in a car in the nearby Dutch town of Roermond.
 One of the airmen died from gunshot wounds, the other was seriously injured.

-In October 1989, an RAF corporal and his infant daughter were shot dead at the petrol station in Wildenrath village, outside the RAF base.
+In October 1989, an RAF corporal and his infant daughter were shot dead at the petrol station in Wildenrath village, outside the RAF airbase.
 The IRA claimed that it was responsible for the murders.

-Wildenrath had five dispersals around its single runway.
+Wildenrath had five separate dispersal areas around its single runway.
 Alpha and Echo were not used in the normal flying operations of the station.
 No 19 Squadron operated from one of the three dispersals on the far (south) side of the airfield, designated 'Bravo Dispersal'.
 It also housed the two operational 'Battle Flights' for both fighter squadrons.
 No 92 Squadron flew from 'Delta Dispersal', with both squadrons using the hardened aircraft shelters in 'Charlie Dispersal' for spare space to house Phantoms when necessary.
 Charlie Dispersal was also used by cross-trained 60 Squadron ground crew to turn around visiting aircraft during station exercises.
 The taxiway that ran parallel to the main runway and linked the three dispersals was used as the alternate runway for emergencies if the main runway was compromised.
 Alpha Dispersal was the site used for the Bloodhound launchers, and Echo Dispersal housed the fuel and lubricants storage section.
 60 Squadron operated from the hangar close to the main Squadron Servicing hangar on the 'soft side' (northern) of the airbase.